constantinedc/r-chess-pgn-viewer/README.md

 * Instead of handling reddit's markdown gorking the pgn text, grab the source for the comment from reddit instead.

 * There's sometimes no brackets around the ratings.
 See coloradosherrif test 01/06/13.
 You can also trigger by switching games back and forth in multi game posts.
 I think that's part of the pgnviewer code.
 Might want to just use a space instead.

+* Move the todo items to issues tracker.

 ## License